 My Profile

-I earned a MD degree from the University of Buenos Aires, Argentina in 1976, and acquired further specialization in Clinical Pediatrics with a heavy concentration on Infectious Diseases by 1980.
-Between 1980 and 1983 I worked in the Virology-Serology Laboratory at the Children's Hospital "Ricardo Gutierrez" in Buenos Aires as a research fellow.
-This was a critical time in my career as I discovered my passion for research under the supervision of Saul Grinstein.
-Saul was not only a great supervisor and friend but also a true mentor who encouraged me to think boldly and act accordingly.
-The experience in his laboratory opened a new world for me and it was there where I became interested in mechanisms of bacterial pathogenicity.
+I earned a MD degree from the University of Buenos Aires, Argentina, and acquired further specialization in Clinical Pediatrics and Infectious Diseases.
+As a research fellow in the Virology-Serology Laboratory at the Children's Hospital "Ricardo Gutierrez" in Buenos Aires, I discovered my passion for research.
+Under the supervision of Dr. Saul Grinstein, who encouraged me to think boldly and act accordingly, I became interested in the molecular mechanisms of bacterial pathogenicity.
+I continued my training in molecular microbiology in the Department of Microbiology and Immunology, Oregon Health Sciences University, Portland, USA, under the supervision of Professor Jorge H. Crosa.

-My laboratory is internationally known for our research on lipopolysaccharide (LPS) genetics and biosynthesis.
-LPS is a complex glycolipid molecule located on the surface of Gram-negative bacteria.
-Our lab studies enzymes and other proteins involved in LPS synthesis, with the purpose of utilizing the information for designing new antimicrobials.
+First, my research team conducts innovative studies to reveal how the lipopolysaccharide (LPS) molecule assembles on the bacterial cell surface and protect bacteria from host defenses and antibiotic entry.
+LPS is a key molecule that during infection can stimulate uncontrolled host responses, causing any number of clinical conditions ranging from flu-like symptoms to deadly septic shock.
+We study enzymes and other proteins involved in LPS synthesis, with the purpose of utilizing the information for designing new antimicrobials.
 Since bacteria with defects in the LPS molecule are more sensitive to a variety of antibiotics and can be readily killed by host defensive mechanisms, LPS synthesis inhibitors may provide an additional tool to combat bacterial infections.

 Are you interested in joining our laboratory?
 Then read more